circonus/irondb-docs/api/read-rollup.md

 is an illegal format.
 The `<milliseconds>` portion of the timestamp must always be 3 digits to represent values from 000 to 999.

-### Headers
- * `x-snowth-advisory-limit: <integer>|none` (optional)
-   * `integer` A positive integer specifying the number of matching results to return.
-If the header is set to -1 or "none", the service will not limit the result set.
-If the header contains any other value or is not present, the default of 10,000 will be used.

-### Outputs

-If the result limit is reached and results are truncated, a response header, `x-snowth-results-limited`, will be included and set to 1.

 ## Examples

 ```